How to Find Your GMAT Motivation

 To help stay motivated, you can put the following simple strategies into practice as soon as you begin your GMAT prep.

-1) Use Proper Study Materials
+Strategy 1: Use Proper Study Materials

 I can’t tell you how many students have come to Target Test Prep almost ready to give up on the GMAT, after months (or sometimes years) of ineffective and disorganized studying.
 Here is a common scenario:

-A student decides she wants to go to a top business school and sets her GMAT score goal at 730.
-So, she picks up a few GMAT books and immediately dives into her prep.
-Unfortunately, she treads water for 2 months with no plan, practicing a random array of GMAT quant and verbal questions and reading the solutions only to realize that she is not improving.
 While this student may be perplexed about her lack of progress, the reason for it is quite simple.
 Without following a detailed and organized study plan, it’s nearly impossible to succeed on the GMAT.
 This is true not only for the GMAT, but for almost everything we do in life.

 TTP PRO TIP:

-Following a detailed and structured study plan when preparing for the GMAT will help you stay organized and motivated.
+Following a detailed and structured GMAT study plan will help you stay organized and motivated.

-2) Join a Study Group or Be Active on GMAT Forums
+Strategy 2: Join a Study Group or Be Active on GMAT Forums

-Feelings of loneliness and isolation can result in a lack of motivation to study.
-So, to keep yourself motivated, regularly interact with fellow GMAT test-takers.
-If you live in a large city, you could join a GMAT meetup in which you attend weekly or biweekly meetings with fellow GMAT test-takers.
 Regardless of where you live, you can become an active participant on GMAT forums such as GMAT Club, Beat the GMAT, or the GMAT subreddit, or even join an online GMAT group on Whatsapp or Discord.
 By interacting with other like-minded GMAT test-takers, you likely will stay motivated and excited to achieve your target score.
+Additionally, consider watching motivational GMAT videos from GMAT Club members who put in the work and achieved their score goals.
+Seeing what others have accomplished can help inspire you to keep going!

 TTP PRO TIP:

-3) Create a Study Schedule and Reward Yourself for Sticking to It
+Strategy 3: Create a Study Schedule and Reward Yourself for Sticking to It

-I generally suggest that GMAT students study for 2+ hours each weekday and 4+ hours each weekend day.
-If you follow that study plan, you should be studying for about 18+ hours per week.
-While in theory it should be easy enough to study for 18+ hours each week, in practice, doing so is not always so easy.
 So, to keep yourself on track, create a study schedule and stick with it.
 You likely have a busy schedule, so you will need to be disciplined and creative with your study time.
-The key is to find a study schedule that works for you.
+The key is to find a GMAT study schedule that works for you.

 Also, reward yourself for consistent studying.
 Give yourself a cheat day occasionally by taking a day off from studying to do something fun and relaxing.
 Go to the movies, splurge on a spa day, or hang out with friends.
 Do something that will give your mind a rest from your GMAT prep.